 - Paines Lane Cemetery (adopted February 2019)

 The historic parks and gardens registers have no statutory power, but the gardens are protected through national and local policies and guidance through development control procedures.
-More information on parks and gardens of historic interest in the borough can be found at London gardens online.
+More information on parks and gardens of historic interest in the borough can be found at London gardens trust.

 The council is consulting until Friday 13th December on 15 proposed new locally listed parks and gardens for the following areas:

 - St John the Evangelist and Old Stanmore Church churchyard, Stanmore